 * Assesses and evaluates patient's status by:

-* Writing and initiating the Plan of Care;
+* Writing and initiating a plan of care.

-* Initiating orders for medications and durable medical equipment, as prescribed by the attending physician or designee; and
+* Initiating orders for mediations and durable medical equipment, as prescribed by the attending physician or designee.

-* Applies preventative and therapeutic nursing procedures and techniques as appropriate for the patient.
+* Applying preventative and therapeutic nursing procedures and techniques as appropriate for the patient.

-* Individualizes and teaches the patient/family/caregiver self-care techniques as appropriate.
+* Increases patient/caregiver confidence by providing education and psychosocial support.
+Individualizes the patient/ caregiver's self-care techniques as appropriate.

-* Works in cooperation with the family/caregiver and the Interdisciplinary Group members to meet the emotional and nutritional needs of the patient /family/caregiver.
+* Works in cooperation with the family/caregiver and the Interdisciplinary Group members to provide continuity of care and meet the emotional needs of the patient/family/caregiver.

-* Accepts responsibility of assignment to perform a specialized procedure, such as IV Therapy, only when qualified with specialty training, proven competency, clinical background, and expertise in the specialty area.
+* Accepts responsibility of assignment to perform a specialized procedure, only when qualified with specialty training, proven competency, clinical background, and expertise in the specialty area.

 * Assumes responsibility for personal growth and development and maintains and upgrades professional knowledge and practice skills through attendance and participation in continuing education and in-service classes.